 (b) (1) All fishermen shall keep within a reasonable distance of the banks of streams, lakes and ponds and shall not trespass on lawns or posted property.
-(2) On stream open to fishing under leases, permanent fishing easements or formal agreements, all fishermen shall keep within ten feet of the stream bank.
+(2) On stream open to fishing under leases, permanent fishing easements or formal agreements, all fishermen shall keep within ten feet of the stream bank[.] or at such distance as specified under said leases, permanent fishing easements or formal agreements, as indicated by signs posted by the Department of Energy and Environmental Protection.